 Thankfully, Amelia’s story contains a second step to overcoming conflict.
 Along with keeping a safe distance and taking precautions to make what time that is spent together pleasant, it is also imperative that we keep a watch over words.
 Amelia continued,

 “After my mother-in-law died, I was especially glad I had bitten my tongue on more than one occasion.
 Believe me, I can’t count how many times I wanted to blast right back at her when she said things to me that hurt my feelings.
-Of course, I didn’t like her critical spirit when it was aimed my way, but nothing upset me more than when she would berate my husband.
+Of course, I didn’t like her critical spirit when it was aimed my way.
+But nothing upset me more than when she would berate my husband.
 Keeping my tongue in control was, and is, one of the most serious lessons in humility I have dealt with.
 There were times when everything in me would want to scream, ‘You can’t talk to me like that.’
-However, I discovered that when I was willing to hold back revengeful, cutting words, God then would supply the strength to control them.’”
+However, I discovered that when I was willing to hold back revengeful, cutting words, God then would supply the strength to control them.'”

 Amelia was a living example of one who wisely accepted the truth found in Proverbs 18:21: “Death and life are in the power of the tongue, and those who love it will eat its fruit.”
 When we’re willing to humble ourselves before the Lord and submit to the authority of His Word by obeying it, then we are in the best position possible.
 Isaiah 66:2 says, “But to this one I will look, to him who is humble and contrite of spirit, and who trembles at My word.”